swlinkalt-lab/PDF_Inspecter_en/README.md

 ## 🚨 Important Notice

-**PDF Inspector Business is NOT a legal-grade document comparison tool.**
+**PDF Inspector Business is a professional bulk PDF keyword search tool**
-It is designed to **quickly identify PDF files likely to contain your keywords**, helping professionals save hours of manual review.

-Perfect for:
+designed to help users quickly narrow down PDF files
+that require **human review and verification**.

+By scanning large numbers of PDFs at once,
+it identifies files that are **likely to contain specific keywords**,
+significantly reducing time spent on manual checking.

+### Ideal for

-- Professionals managing **hundreds of PDFs** daily
+- Professionals managing large volumes of PDF documents
-- Teams reviewing **contracts, reports, specifications**
+- Teams reviewing contracts, reports, and specifications
-- Anyone looking to **cut hours off repetitive PDF checks**
+- Anyone looking to cut hours off repetitive PDF review tasks

+---
 <!-- GIF demo -->
 ![PDF Inspector Demo](./assets/demo_en.gif)
 > Focus your time on making decisions, not digging through files.